ecalio07/enron/environment/README.md

 **Example in MAC path: docker run -p 8888:8888 -v /Users/marie/enron-paper:/home/ds/notebooks ecalio07/ia369z:4.0**
 4. Go to the browser and paste the following url: **http://localhost:8888**
 5. In jupyter(browser), access file inside folder deliver and following instructions.

+### Steps to reproduce via DOCKER on WINDOWS(tested on versions 8 and 10)
+1. For most windows versions, install Docker Tool Box: https://www.docker.com/products/docker-toolbox.
+For Windows 10 Professional and Enterprise 64-bit: https://store.docker.com/editions/community/docker-ce-desktop-windows
+2. **Clone for first time or update local git repository**.
+For docker to mount directory when running image, cloned directory must be inside C:\Users\\{user} directory.<br> Issue command: **git clone https://github.com/ecalio07/enron-paper.git**
+3. Open **Docker Terminal(NOT the Windows Terminal)**, make note docker terminal id.
+Usually it is (192.168.99.100).
+4. Run image to create the container.
+Enter command in terminal:: **docker run -p 8888:8888 -v \<cloned enron-paper directory>\:/home/ds/notebooks ecalio07/ia369z:4.0**<br>
+This command will automatically download (pull) image ecalio07/ia369z:4.0 from Docker Hub, if image is not available locally.
+After that, it will copy all content from you local cloned project directory into the docker container (/home/ds/notebooks) and run image in the container.<br>
+* Example with **Windows path**: **docker run -p 8888:8888 -v /c/Users/DELL/enron-paper:/home/ds/notebooks ecalio07/ia369z:4.0**
+5. Open browser, and use the terminal id from step 3, to compose the url: **http://192.168.99.100:8888** and paste it.
+6. Navigate to /deliver folder and run the most recent paper cells.

 ### Steps to reproduce via DOCKER on UBUNTU(tested on version 16.04 lts):
 1. If you don´t have docker client, please install: